islaytitans/alien/docs/src/GM/hopeslastday.md

 ## Locations

 ## West Lock
-- Empty and no noise ecept for the hum of the colony and the squal of the wind
+- Empty and no noise except for the hum of the colony and the squeal of the wind
 - Ready room with lockers and dim light

-## Block A

-### A1 - Offices
-- Busy, messy office space now empty
-- *Drone Xenomorph* **Passive** near North Lock

-### A2 - Housing
-- Large family apartments now empty
-- Heating system now leaking scalding water and steam
-- PCs splash as they move (-1 **Mobility** if sneaking)

-## Block B

-## B1 - Offices
-- Busy, messy office space now empty

-## B2 - Command Crew Quarters
-- Block is keycard locked for command personnel, Hard (-2) **Comtech** roll will open the locks
-- Block has office, ready room and armory
-- *Scout Xenomorph* **Passive** is lurking here
-- Armory door is heavy (AR 4 and 12 Health) can be openned with Admin or Security keys that are missing
-    - Armory contains Shotgun and Revolver with two reloads each

 ## Block C